cloudbiskuit/notefort/README.md

 HPA adjusts the number of pod replicas based on CPU or memory utilization, ensuring optimal load distribution and availability.
 VPA, on the other hand, dynamically adjusts the resource requests and limits of individual pods based on usage, improving resource efficiency.
 - **Prometheus & Grafana**: Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
 It collects and stores metrics in a time-series database, allowing for real-time monitoring of applications and infrastructure.
 Grafana is an open-source visualization and analytics platform that integrates with Prometheus to display the collected metrics in customizable, interactive dashboards.
+- **ArgoCD**: ArgoCD is a declarative, GitOps-based continuous delivery tool for Kubernetes.
+It automates application deployment by syncing the desired state from a Git repository to a Kubernetes cluster, ensuring consistency and version control.

 ## Try it Out: Prerequisites